datamatics

 photo: courtesy of Forma

 data.spectra is the first work of the data.series.
 Across the entire width of a darkened room is an intensely bright, narrow screen.
-On moving closer, the screen reveals that the source of the flood of light into the room is a vast array of tiny digits streaming across the surface, seemingly without end.
+On moving closer, the screen reveals that the source of the flood of light into the room is a vast array of tiny digits streaming across its surface, seemingly without end.

 materials 10 DLP projectors, computers, speakers, acrylic panels, wooden walls

-dimensions W10 x H4 x D10m (screen size: W10000 x H25mm)
+dimensions W10.0 x H4.0 x D10.0 m (screen size: W1000.0 x H2.5 cm)

 date | place

-AUG 18 - OCT 23, 2005 ACMI, Melbourne, AU
+AUG 18 - OCT 23, 2005 The Australian Centre for the Moving Image (ACMI), Melbourne, AU

 credits